nningego/TWU_ObjectInteractions/README.md

  * A score board keep track of the goals
  * every time a goal happen it will print out the current score
  * You can ask the score board for the current score at any time
- * A grumpy fan says "meh!" when his team score
+ * A grumpy fan says "meh!" when his and the other team scores
  * Can we inherit from the normal fan?

 hack... hack... hack...